emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: gzh93.html

+    The allocation and disposal of memory is a ubiquitous operation in most programs.
+Rarely do programmers concern themselves with details of memory allocators; most assume that memory allocators provided by the system perform well.
+This paper presents a performance evaluation of the reference locality of dynamic storage allocation algorithms based on trace-driven simulation of five large allocation-intensive C programs.
+In this paper, we show how the design of a memory allocator can significantly affect the reference locality for various applications.
+Our measurements show that poor locality in sequential-fit algorithms reduces program performance, both by increasing paging and cache miss rates.
+While increased paging can be debilitating on any architecture, cache misses rates are also important for modern computer architectures.
+    We show that algorithms attempting to be space-efficient, by coalescing adjacent free objects show poor reference locality, possibly negating the benefits of space efficiency.
+At the other extreme, algorithms can expend considerable effort to increase reference locality yet gain little in total execution performance.
+    Our measurements suggest an allocator design that is both very fast and has good locality of reference.

 * .. _GRUN92:

   Dirk Grunwald & Benjamin Zorn.
 1993. "`CustoMalloc: Efficient Synthesized Memory Allocators <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.35.5260&rep=rep1&type=pdf>`_".
 Software -- Practice and Experience.
 23(8):851--869.

   .. abstract: grun92.html

+    The allocation and disposal of memory is a ubiquitous operation in most programs.
+Rarely do programmers concern themselves with details of memory allocators; most assume that memory allocators provided by the system perform well.
+Yet, in some applications, programmers use domain-specific knowledge in an attempt to improve the speed or memory utilization of memory allocators.
+In this paper, we describe a program (CustoMalloc) that synthesizes a memory allocator customized for a specific application.
+Our experiments show that the synthesized allocators are uniformly faster than the common binary-buddy (BSD) allocator, and are more space efficient.
+Constructing a custom allocator requires little programmer effort.
+The process can usually be accomplished in a few minutes, and yields results superior even to domain-specific allocators designed by programmers.
+Our measurements show the synthesized allocators are from two to ten times faster than widely used allocators.

 * .. _GUDEMAN93: